September 19, 2010

 A well worn trail on Eagle Peak

-Within a few minutes of Anna and I leaving the truck, we dropped a few hundred feet of elevation to a trail junction for the 3 Sisters falls.
-3 guys in their late teens or so were sitting under a tree there and inquired about my destination.
-They confessed that they had wanted to go to Eagle Peak, but had turned off towards the falls by mistake and were too tired to explore both directions in one day.
-The sun was beating down hard now, I sure didn’t blame them.
+Within a few minutes of Anna and I leaving the truck, we dropped a few hundred feet of elevation to a trail junction for the Three Sisters falls.
+There guys in their late teens or so were sitting under a tree there and inquired about my destination.
+They confessed that they had wanted to go to Eagle Peak but had turned off towards the falls by mistake and were too tired to explore both directions in one day.
+The sun was beating down hard now, seemed like a good call.
 Had I not been trying to clear my fall schedule for desert peaks, I may have chosen another day for Eagle Peak as well!

 Eagle2

-I regained my elevation with Anna close behind, before losing it again into a thinly forested basin just northeast of and 300 feet lower than the summit.
-We followed a use trail that broke off to the left and switchbacked up onto the main ridge that is Eagle Peak, which we followed the rest of the way to the summit.
+I regained elevation with Anna close behind, before losing it yet again into a thinly forested basin just northeast of and 300 feet lower than the summit.
+We followed a use trail that broke off to the left and switchbacked up onto the main ridge, which we followed the rest of the way to the summit.

 Eagle3